jrick/mill/README.md

   Selective debugging is not quite the same as traditional log "levels" as there is no heirarchy of levels to pick between.
-Debug logs are neither "higher" or "lower" than non-debug logs.
+Debug logs are neither "higher" nor "lower" than non-debug logs.

   If you must have log levels, something similar can likely be accomplished using tags.
 If not, this package is probably not for you.